ymengxu/QTM350-Project-Quattro-Formaggi-20F/README.md

 ***
 ## Compare images without cover, with mask, and with sunglasses
 To start, create a notebook on Amazon SageMaker.
 Store every image in an S3 bucket so that they can be called by Rekognition in the notebook.
-Test each image using Amazon Rekogtion Face Detection and record the list of emotions and their confidence levels.
+Test each image using Amazon Rekognition Face Detection and record the list of emotions and their confidence levels.
 The example result should be like this:
 ![Example result](https://raw.githubusercontent.com/ymengxu/QTM350-Project-Quattro-Formaggi-20F/main/readme%20picture/5.PNG)
 To compare images of one emotion without cover, with mask, and with sunglasses, draw a boxplot or violinplot with the 3 types (no cover, mask, sunglasses) on the x axis, and the confidence level of that emotion on the y axis.
 To produce more credible result, you need a fair amount of images of each emotion.